slugrustle/numerical_routines/number_theory/README.md

 ## general

 The gcd and lcm routines are defined for uint16_t, uint32_t, and uint64_t types.
-They are both completely untested.